 To attract and retain key management employees, the Company compensates these individuals by various means.
 Senior executives are paid a base salary plus bonuses based on pre-tax profits and may receive options to purchase the Company's common shares or other equity-based compensation, such as units under the Company's performance and restricted share unit program.
 The Company has in place share ownership guidelines for executives and has geared certain bonus payments to the purchase of the Company's common shares by the executives.
-The Company's employee compensation principles are determined by the Human Resources and Compensation Committee and administered by each facility's human resources department with the assistance of the Company's Executive Vice President Human Resources, if necessary.
+The Company's employee compensation principles are determined by the Human Resources and Compensation Committee and administered by each facility's human resources department with oversight by the Company's President and Chief Executive Officer, Chief Financial Officer and Executive Vice President Human Resources, if necessary.